 Put things back where they belong when you are done with them - every time.
 Otherwise, you will waste too much time cleaning up instead of studying.
 If your paperwork gets out of hand, don't panic.
 Take one pile at a time and file the papers either in folders or in the trash.
 Tearing out and filing lecture notes you have already used is another important organization tip for school, as it helps keep your course notebooks neat.

-Ask other students for help, as your classmates are likely to feel the same demands.
-Perhaps you could take another student's children for several hours one evening, in exchange for that student taking your children for several hours another day.
+Don't be afraid to ask other students for help.
+More than likely, some of your classmates feel the same demands and pressures that you do.
+Perhaps you could babysit another student's children for several hours one evening, in exchange for that student doing the same for you a different day.
 This way you can both get some homework done while knowing your children are well-supervised.